-“How much does it cost to go to Walt Disney World?”
-It’s one of those frequently asked questions that, without any other details, is almost impossible to answer.
+The question, “How much does it cost to go to Walt Disney World?” is not only my most frequently asked question, it’s also the hardest to answer sometimes.

 Cost depends on many different factors.
 When are you traveling?
 How long of a trip are you planning?
-What are the ages of the children?
+How old are the kids traveling with you?
 Which Resort would you like to stay at?
 The list goes on and on…

-The majority of Disney Guests who ask this question want the full “Disney experience” on a budget.
-So, that’s what I will be taking into consideration.
-After all, with 2 growing kids and a moderate income, I have plenty of experience looking for deals.
+Many Guests, myself included, want the full “Disney experience” without breaking the bank.
+After all, with 3 growing kids and a moderate income, I have plenty of experience looking for deals.

-If the Carousel of Progress can take us from the turn of the century through the “future”, we can certainly give this family a magical vacation.
+If the Carousel of Progress can take us from the turn of the century through the “future”, we can certainly give my family a magical vacation.

 See why Guests get so confused?